bakern/dpst-control/README.md

 * `enable-dpst.bat`

 Typically DPST only needs to be disabled/enabled one time, however it may need to be re-run after major Windows updates or Intel&reg; graphics driver updates.

+Intel&reg; *Dynamic Refresh Rate Switching* (DRRS) changes the display refresh rate on mobile devices when the AC adapter is connected or disconnected.
+This can cause issues such as the screen turning black for 1-2 seconds, windows disappearing due to compatibility issues, etc.  If you only want to disable DRRS you can run:

+To check the status of DRRS:
+* `get-drrs-status.bat`

+To disable DRRS:
+* `disable-drrs.bat`

+To enable DRRS:
+* `enable-drrs.bat`

 ## Method of Operation